Neural Guided Sampling for Quantum Circuit Optimization: Experiments

 \section{Experiments}

 We decided to perform experiments on two gate sets.
 The first gate set we use is common for ion-trap architectures and comprises $RX,RY,RZ$ and $RXX$ gates.
 The second gate set we use is common for NISQ-architectures and comprises $RX, RZ$ and $CZ$ gates.
+Furthermore, we solely evaluate the performance on randomly generated quantum circuits.
+It ensures that our approach is not influenced by a hidden bias.
+Thus, the data samples are maximally diverse.
+Furthermore, it allows to verify the generalization capacities of the neural networks' predictive power.